Where to Stay in Gitega

 Insider tip: Learn a few basic phrases in Kirundi; it goes a long way in facilitating interactions and showing respect to locals.

-Safety in Gitega
+Stay in North Gitega

 ModerateSolo Female Travel